Marcin-Falkowski/Marcin-Falkowski/README.md

 📱 **React Native Mobile Apps**: I have substantial experience in building modern, responsive, and smooth mobile applications using the React Native framework.
 My skills cover both user interface design and business logic.

-💻 **Web Development**: With my web development roots, I effectively leverage the latest technologies and trends in web projects.
+💻 **Web Development**: With my web development experience, I effectively leverage the latest technologies and trends in web projects.
 I possess skills in Typescript, React, and GraphQL.

 ## Education